The Dying Rooms: Reception

-After its release, the Mainland Chinese government repudiated the documentary's claims, stating that Blewett fabricated the claims in the documentary.
-A rebuttal to the documentary, The Dying Rooms: A Patchwork of Lies, was also filmed.
+After its release, the Chinese government repudiated the documentary's claims, stating that Blewett fabricated them.
+A rebuttal to the documentary, The Dying Rooms: A Patchwork of Lies, was also produced.
 The documentary was also criticized by Irish charity Health Action Overseas.
-Two Irish aid coordinators for the charity traveled to China to visit the orphanages and reported that the claims in both The Dying Rooms and Return to the Dying Rooms were "wholly exaggerated, and almost completely without substance".
+Two Irish aid coordinators for the charity traveled to China to visit the orphanages and reported that the claims in both The Dying Rooms and Return to the Dying Rooms were "wholly exaggerated and almost completely without substance".

-In Patrick Tyler's review of Blewett's film, the New York Times stated that "Compelling images of neglect were captured on tape at this orphanage, and the rebuttal offered by the Government did not succeed in addressing the poor condition of the infants found on the day of the film crew's visit."
-Walter Goodman also reviewed the film for the paper, stating that "Kate Blewett, Brian Woods and Peter Hugh have not made a balanced or polished documentary.
-But more important, they have raised international concern over the fate of the children glimpsed here, some of whom have already joined countless others in unmarked graves."
+In Patrick Tyler's review of Blewett's film, the New York Times stated that "Compelling images of neglect were captured on tape at this orphanage, and the rebuttal offered by the government did not succeed in addressing the poor condition of the infants found on the day of the film crew's visit."
+Walter Goodman also reviewed the film for the paper, stating that "Kate Blewett, Brian Woods, and Peter Hugh have not made a balanced or polished documentary.
+But more importantly, they have raised international concern over the fate of the children glimpsed here, some of whom have already joined countless others in unmarked graves."